kunyora/kunyora-website/docs/router_component.md

 export default Initiator;
 ```

-In the above, we supply a name for our route which is required.
+In the above code sample, we supply a name for our route which is required.
 If you are code splitting from the route level, then make sure that the `Connector` and the `Router` both have the same name.
 The `loader` prop is used to prefetch that route before initial route, the `resource` prop is used to specify a list of queries to prefetch before routing the user to the next screen.
 The `onRequestRoute` prop should be used to specify a function which would be called when the contents have been downloaded.
-In our case, we use `react-router` to oute the user to the next screen.
+In our case, we use `react-router` to route the user to the next screen.

-The parameter specified in the children props of the `Router` component should be used within it to carry out its functionalities.
+The parameter specified in the children prop of the `Router` component should be used within it to carry out its functionalities.
 In this case, we pass the `push` parameter to the buttons `onClick` event.

 ## Rendering Data